basicjohn/PierresTreats.Solution/README.md

 ## Description

-_This project is created to be an app written in C# to list all of ._
+_This project is created to be an app written in C# to list all of Treats and Flavor each treat._

 ## Setup and Use